 - Place about 1/4 filling into each lettuce leaf.
 Top with green onions if desired.
 Serve immediately.
 Additional soy sauce or sweet chili sauce can be drizzled on top if desired.

 - The chicken can be kept in the fridge for up to 4 days in a sealed container.
-The lettuce leaves can be kept in a zip top plastic bag also.
+The lettuce leaves can be kept in a zip top plastic bag, wrapped in paper towels (to soak up moisture).

-- When reheating the chicken, some additional soy sauce can be added if chicken is dry.
+- When reheating the chicken, some additional soy sauce can be added if the chicken filling is dry.

 - Sesame seed oil, hoison sauce, sweet chili sauce and water chestnuts can all be found with the Asian foods at your grocery store.